MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 2. Go to **Billing** > **Licenses**.
 3. Select **Dynamics 365 Remote Assist**.
 4. Select **Assign licenses**.
-5. In the **Assign licenses to users**<!--Edit okay?
-I assume this is a UI string?--> pane, begin typing a name, and then choose it from the results to add it to the list.
+5. In the **Assign licenses to users** pane, begin typing a name, and then choose it from the results to add it to the list.
 You can add up to 20 users at a time.
 6. When you're finished, select **Assign**, and then select **Close**.

 More information: [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide)